South Pole's 2021 report on Net Zero

 Beyond the C-suite, most corporate functions do not feel ownership of net zero

-"The top reason for moving ahead on climate action is not government regulation, but pressure from consumers.
 Government policies only come in fifth place!
 COVID-19 has shown us that complete societal transformations are possible when the political will is there.
-Right now, there is little government pressure to act, at a moment when we have precious little time left."
+Right now, there is little government pressure to act, at a moment when we have precious little time left.

-Renat Heuberger, CEO, South Pole, South Pole
+Renat Heuberger CEO, South Pole

 Read the press release on the key findings of The Push and Pull of Net Zero: Drivers of Climate Action – South Pole's 2021 net zero report.

 Our climate journey enables businesses to achieve their climate ambitions using a comprehensive 5 step strategy.
+Whatever your climate challenge, our world-leading consultants can help you solve it.